For Immediate release

 Representatives from the four organizations completed the planting of native wildflowers beneficial to monarchs, whose numbers are declining due to loss of habitat and other factors.
 The effort is part of a statewide collaboration to ensure the colorful butterflies continue to fly free.

-Picture above, from left, Robert Ziehmer, Director of the Missouri Department of Conservation, Brandon Butler, Executive Director of the Conservation Federation of Missouri, and David Klindt, Vice President of the Association of Missouri Electric Cooperatives, helped plant wildflowers in a test plot designed to help restore habitat for monarch butterflies.
+Picture above, from left, Robert Ziehmer, Director of the Missouri Department of Conservation, Brandon Butler, Executive Director of the Conservation Federation of Missouri, and David Klindt, formerly the Vice President of the Association of Missouri Electric Cooperatives, helped plant wildflowers in a test plot designed to help restore habitat for monarch butterflies.

 The demonstration plot, located at the Association’s office in Jefferson City, includes signs that will inform the public of the monarch’s plight and how they can help by establishing backyard butterfly gardens.
 The plot will include a diverse mix of plants beneficial to monarchs in place of fescue grass that once covered a hillside.